AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-video360/c-html5-aem-video360-customizingviewer/r-html5-aem-video360-customize-embedshare.md

 }
 ```

-The background overlay that covers the web page when the dialog box is active is controlled with the following CSS class selector:
+The background overlay that covers the web page when the dialog box is active, is controlled with the following CSS class selector:

 ```
 .s7video360viewer .s7embeddialog .s7backoverlay